FIFA investigates Brazil-Argentina World Cup qualifying farce

 — Neymar Jr Site (@NeymarJrSite) September 6, 2021

-Anivsa had said shortly before the game that Premier League quartet Emiliano Martinez, Cristian Romero, Giovani Lo Celso and Emiliano Buendia had been ordered to quarantine due to their presence in the UK – a red list country in Brazil — within the past 14 days.
+Anivsa had said shortly before the game that Premier League quartet Emiliano Martinez, Cristian Romero, Giovani Lo Celso and Emiliano Buendia had been ordered to quarantine due to their presence in Britain – a red list country in Brazil — within the past 14 days.